victoryw/NS101/ReadMe.md

 #Story
 As Dev,
 I want to create a webapi project with NScaffold from Zero.
 So that I can compile, pacakge and deploy my project.

+#context
+You are a tech leader of our team, so you should create a empty solution and project  where are the team member work at.

 #Task List
 * Create solution and setup solution folder struct by ns.install (plan/init time)